Rongbin99/ece298a-f25/docs/info.md

 2-Channel Sine and Triangle Wave Sound Chip with 8-bit PWM Output.

 Two 16-bit registers, written through a parallel bus interface, to control the frequencies of channel 1 (sine) and channel 2 (triangle).
-Register values go to both `sine` and `triangle` wave modules, which uses (Direct Digital Synthesis (DDS))[https://en.wikipedia.org/wiki/Direct_digital_synthesis], to generate 7-bit digital samples at varying frequencies with a sample rate of 28160 Hz.
+Register values go to both `sine` and `triangle` wave modules, which uses [Direct Digital Synthesis (DDS)](https://en.wikipedia.org/wiki/Direct_digital_synthesis), to generate 7-bit digital samples at varying frequencies with a sample rate of 28160 Hz.
 The 7-bit values are added together to an 8-bit sample which is converted to a PWM signal.
 Each 8-bit sample is converted to four 112640 Hz PWM pulses.
-The base clock is thus 256x the PWM frequency at 28835840 Hz.
+The base clock is thus 256x the PWM frequency at 28835840 Hz (~28.84 MHz).

 Recommended generated frequency range: 220-1960 Hz